joshcallawaydev/memory_game/README.md

 I chose this font for its readability at all sizes and at different case sensitivity.

-- Header Font - Zen Dot
+- Header/Feature text Font - Zen Dot
+- Body - Inter

-I chose this font to maximise UX and suit the game genre.
+I chose Xen Dot font to maximise UX and suit the game genre.
+Inter was chosen for its readabilty and clean design.

 ### Sizing